mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 I like to categorize networking first into two general categories.
 These aren't real names or anything, I kinda just made them up.
 Of course there are flavors of networking that may lie in between categories and others that lie in both categories, but I like to use this as a framework to deconstruct and demystify "networking".

 ### Implicit Networking

+Implicit networking is where you build your network without intentionally building it,  often happening outside of a work context.
+For example, your when you meet friends and classmates, those connections are typically motivated by social or academic contexts, not necessarily in a professional context, but your friends and classmates are part of your network and can be strong connections down the lines.
+When your friends and classmates land internships and jobs later on, you can reach out to them for referrals, tips, and other professional advice.
+There's also your family, which is part of your network.
+Tons of people land opportunities, with varying levels of ethicality, through their parents, siblings, aunts/uncles, and family friends.
 ## How do I do it?